Intermediate Jacobians and the slice filtration: Proof of Theorem (2)

-In \cite[2.3.3]{Via}, it is shown that there is a curve $C$ smooth and projective over {\bf C} (not necessarily connected) and an element $Z\in CH^d(C\times X)$ such that the induced homomorphism $\psi_Z:{\rm Alb}(C)\rightarrow J_a^d(X)$ of abelian varieties is surjective.
-From (\ref{2.4.1}), we have the commutative diagram
+in $\dmeffl$, where $K_{\bf Q}:=K\otimes {\bf Q}$.
+Our next goal is to construct its section in $\dmeffl$.
+In \cite[Section 2.3.3]{MR3141813}, it is shown that there is a smooth projective curve $C$ over {\bf C} (not necessarily connected) and an element $Z\in CH^d(C\times X)$ such that the homomorphism